Pierre Poivre: Career

 In the 1760s, Poivre became administrator intendant of Isle de France (in present-day Mauritius) and Ile Bourbon (in present-day Réunion) in the West Indian Ocean.
-On northern Isle de France — Mauritius - he is renowned for the establishment of a new botanical garden, the present day Sir Seewoosagur Ramgoolam Botanical Garden (Botanical Garden of Pamplemousses), with specimens of trees, shrubs and plants imported from tropical habitats worldwide.
+On northern Isle de France — Mauritius — he is renowned for the establishment of a new botanical garden, the present day Sir Seewoosagur Ramgoolam Botanical Garden (Botanical Garden of Pamplemousses), with specimens of trees, shrubs and plants imported from tropical habitats worldwide.
 He was succeeded as its director by the botanist Jean-Nicolas Céré.
-Today on northern Mauritius, the SSR Botanical Garden−Botanical Garden of Pamplemousses still flourishes and is now a 25 hectare garden containing tropical plants and trees from other islands in the Indian Ocean, Africa, Asia, the Americas and Oceania.
+Today in northern Mauritius, the SSR Botanical Garden−Botanical Garden of Pamplemousses still flourishes and is now a 25 hectare garden containing tropical plants and trees from other islands in the Indian Ocean, Africa, Asia, the Americas and Oceania.